 I sit my winter pump about two feet below the surface and attach a short length of pipe to aim the water output upwards.

+I keep a floating de-icer running to ensure there is always a large airhole when the surface is icing over.
 You could also use an aerator like this one to keep the water moving.

 Whatever you use, be sure the specific one you are choosing will function in colder temperatures.

+On colder days, the fish will be dormant near the bottom of the pond.
 On warmer, sunny days, the fish may be more active near the surface.

 3Stop Feeding Fish

-Cold water fish start to slow down and rest lower down in the pond (where it’s warmer) once water temperatures are consistently below 50°F (10°C).
+Cold-water fish start to slow down and rest lower down in the pond (where it’s warmer) once water temperatures are consistently below 50°F (10°C).

 They appear dormant (not moving) when temperatures drop to around 39°F (4°C) or lower.